LANCING MANOR CRICKET CLUB

 6'3" Left-Arm Fast Medium Bowler & Six Hitter

-Represented Sussex CCC 2nd XI in 60's.
+Represented Sussex CCC 2nd XI in 60's and was offered contract, but declined as salary wasn't enough to sustain.
 For Manor conceeded less than 2.5 runs per-over.

 As a batsman held the six-hitting record in a season until overtaken by Les Lenham.59 career sixes in career.In an innings of 32 in 8 mins off 9 balls he hit the last 4 balls of an over for 6.